 Here are our 10 favourite rawhide-free natural chews for dental health.
 You can opt to purchase acceptable alternatives at many pet stores.

 1. Bully Sticks

-In recent years, bully sticks have become one of the most popular, natural chews for dogs.
-They love the taste, and the texture is ideal for safe chewing and dental cleaning.
-It softens as they chew, and can aid in removing bacteria that hide in the back of their mouth and at the gumline.
+In recent years, bully sticks have become one of the most popular, natural chews for puppies.
+The dogs love the taste, and the texture is ideal for safe chewing and dental cleaning.
+It softens as they chew and can aid in giving your dog remove bacteria that hide in the back of their mouth and at the gum line.

-They are offered in different lengths, thicknesses, and shapes to suit each individual dog chewing style.
-They are suitable for dogs of any size and are a safe chew for seniors and dogs that have fewer chompers than they should.
+They are offered in different lengths, thicknesses, shapes, and sizes to suit each individual dog's chewing on rawhide style.
+They are suitable for dogs of any size and are a safe chew for seniors and dogs love that have fewer chompers than they should.

 2. Eldon's Tendons

-One of the ways that we manage our dental health is by flossing.
+One of the ways that we manage our dental health is by flossing in pet stores.
 If you feed tendons to your dog, then they can floss too.
 The stringy texture of the tendon will allow the chew to sink between teeth as it softens.

-For dogs that love to chomp, this natural chew provides a satisfying crunch for powerful jaws and a long-lasting chomp session for more delicate chewers.
-Eldon's Chompers come in sticks, braids, and strips.
+For dogs love that love to chomp, this natural chew provides a satisfying crunch for powerful jaws and a long-lasting chomp session for more delicate chewers.
+Eldon's Beef Chompers come in bully sticks, braids, and strips.

 They are made of the beef esophagus, so they are high protein, low fat, and easy on the tummy.
 The beef esophagus has a stronger odour than the rest of the chews on our list, so we recommend this as an outdoor treat or at least feeding it in another room.

 Feeding raw dog bones fight bacteria on two fronts.
 The action of long lasting chewing will loosen bacteria, especially in the harder-to-reach areas at the back of their mouth, and the enzymes from the raw meat will fight off bacteria and freshen your dog’s breath.